WillsterJohnson/WillsterJohnson/README.md

 **My website**

-My website is [willsterjohnson.com](https://willsterjohnson.com), and by visiting it you might see that it hasn't been updated in a while.
+My website is [willsterjohnson.com](https://willsterjohnson.com), and by visiting it you might see that it hasn't had much time spent on it.
 This is because making a website about myself isn't fun, interesting, useful, nor a learning opportunity.
-Why go though all the bother of building a website to describe myself when this markdown document does the same thing much more concisely and is embedded into my GitHub profile?
+Why go though all the bother of building a website to describe myself when this markdown document does the same thing much more effectively and is embedded into my GitHub profile?
 I'll get to it eventually, but ego-driven developement isn't my style.
 Much like Argon, my website can wait until Smelterial is more usable (can you tell I like Material You?).

 ### Contributions & Most used languages